jakubartlomiej/jakubartlomiej/README.md

 # Hello I am Bartłomiej <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I learning the java programing and looking my first job in this technology.
+I learning the java programing and I looking my first job in this technology.

   On the bottom you have more information about me and my actuality projects.